-- Receives other state benefits (not included in the list above) and their take-home pay (disregarding UC payments and other benefits) is less than £892 a month (student is sole adult in their benefit claim) or £1437 a month (student has a joint benefit claim with their partner), - Is not receiving any benefits, wants to be employed, and you are satisfied identified learning is directly relevant to their employment prospects and the local labour market needs
+- Receives other state benefits (not included in the list above) and their earnings from employment (disregarding UC payments and other benefits) is less than £952 a month (student is sole adult in their benefit claim) or £1534 a month (student has a joint benefit claim with their partner), - Is not receiving any benefits, wants to be employed, and the learning is directly relevant to their employment prospects and the local labour market needs.

-These are subject to change by the Government at any time.
+\These are subject to change by the Government at any time.